 - If you want to use the signature on all new emails, drop down the For New Emails Use menu and select your signature.
-Otherwise, leave blank.
+Otherwise, leave it blank.

 - If you want to use the signature on all emails you reply to or forward, drop down the On Reply/Forward Use menu and select your signature.
-Otherwise, leave blank.
+Otherwise, leave it blank.